 Training was also an important component of the project, and a core group of craftspeople based in Lalibela were employed, working closely with our conservation expert.
 Additionally, in July 2016, sixteen students from New York’s Columbia University and Ethiopia’s Addis Ababa University participated in a field school at Lalibela.

-In 2016, we received a second grant from the AFCP to undertake work at another twin-church at Lalibela, Beta Golgotha & Mika’el.
-This project will make use of the same methodologies as that at Beta Gabriel Rafael.
-Preservation planning is underway.
-An ongoing goal of the project is to create a sustainable framework for preservation at Lalibela, with skilled craftspeople and appropriate preservation techniques, which will ensure the site is preserved into the future.
+In 2016, we received a second grant from the AFCP to undertake work at the twin-churches of Beta Golgotha & Mika’el at Lalibela.
+This project made use of the same methodologies as those used for the conservation project at Beta Gabriel Rafael.
+An ongoing goal of the project was to create a sustainable framework for preservation at Lalibela, with skilled craftspeople and appropriate preservation techniques, which would ensure the site is preserved into the future.

 Conservation work at the twin-churches finished in July 2018.
 The completion of the project was celebrated during an inauguration ceremony in November 2018.